AbinashBishoyi/FreeRapid/etc/readme.txt

   -r (--reset)        reset user properties to default values
   -m (--minim)        minimize main window on start
-  -Dproperty=value    Passes properties and values to the application (mostly for debug or testing purposes)
+  -Dproperty=value    Passes properties and values to the application (mostly for debug or testing purposes) -p (--portable)     configuration files will be stored in the 'config'
+                      folder, all file paths will be saved relatively to FRD folder (if possible) - useful for USB FLASH drives

 If value of option -D is set 'default' (without ') default value will be used.